ovh/docs/pages/platform/kubernetes-k8s/known-limits/guide.en-gb.md

 ## OpenStack

-Our Managed Kubernetes service is based on OpenStack, and your nodes and persistent volumes are built on it, using OVH Public Cloud.
-As such, you can see them in the `Compute` > `Instances` section of [OVH Public Cloud Manager](https://www.ovh.com/manager/public-cloud/).
-It doesn't mean that you can deal directly with these nodes and persistent volumes as other cloud instances.
+Our Managed Kubernetes service is based on OpenStack, and your nodes and persistent volumes are built on it, using OVHcloud Public Cloud.
+As such, you can see them in the `Compute` > `Instances` section of your [OVHcloud Public Cloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+Though it doesn't mean that you can deal directly with these nodes and persistent volumes the same way you can do it for other Public Cloud instances.

 The *managed* part of OVHcloud Managed Kubernetes Service means that we have configured those nodes and volumes to be part of our Managed Kubernetes.
-Please refrain from manipulating them from the *OVH Public Cloud Manager* (modifying ports left opened, renaming, resizing volumes...), as you could break them.
+Please refrain from manipulating them from the *OVHcloud Public Cloud Control Panel* (modifying ports left opened, renaming, resizing volumes...), as you could break them.

 There is also a limit of __20__ Managed Kubernetes Services by Openstack project (also named Openstack tenant).